 2. Prioritize the Medical Claims

 Late payments can be tracked by date, making it easier to prioritize which patients to contact first.
 The later the payment, the sooner you should follow up.
 Also, it makes more sense to prioritize the copayments that are of higher value.
-Some practice management systems automatically assign AR work based on its predefined criteria such as the insurance or payable amount.
+Some practice management systems automatically assign AR work based on predefined criteria such as the insurance or payable amount.

 3. Send Friendly Reminders

 As a good billing practice, healthcare providers can send friendly payment reminders to patients.
 Sending email reminders ensures everyone is aware of their payments.
-Notifying the patients before payments are due can help hospitals avoid accounts receivables claims and give the patients a chance to arrange for the payment sum.
+Notifying the patients before payments are due can help hospitals avoid accounts receivable claims and give the patients a chance to arrange for the payment sum.

 4. Send Statements

 Sending statements to patients can accelerate the cash flow and save time.
 Healthcare providers can also opt for electronic billing as that will offer greater convenience to patients.
-Electronic statements enable patients to review the balance and make quick, convenient, and secure payments online.
+Electronic statements enable patients to review their balance and make quick, convenient, and secure payments online.

 5. Flexible Payment Options

 If patients cannot pay the whole balance at once, the hospital can facilitate payments in installments.
 Smaller payments over longer time periods make the costs more manageable for patients.
 This will save time and the expenses of following up.